rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 Note that a set is not a parent set to itself (no loops).
 That is, because a set is not an ancestor to itself.
-Consequently, each set within a strict setup either has no parent set (e.g. a root set), ex-or exactly one parent set.
+Consequently, each set within a strict setup either has no parent set (e.g. a root set) ex-or exactly one parent set.

 Note that an ancestor set always has more elements than any of its descendant sets.
-Likewise, a descendant set always has fewer elements than any of its ancestor sets.
-That is a direct consequence of the `strict-subset-of` operator.
+Likewise, a descendant set always has fewer elements than any of its ancestors.
+That is a direct consequence of the strict relationship between ancestor and descendant sets.

 Note that a set can not be an ancestor set to itself (no cycles).
-That is, because a set can not be a subset to one of its strict subsets.
+That is, because a set can not be an outer set to itself.
 Likewise, a set can not be a descendant set to itself.
-That is, because a set can not be a strict subset to itself.
+That is, because a set can not be an inner set to itself.

 Note that a non-empty strict setup always has one or more root sets.
 That is, because (1) a strict setup that only contains a single set has that set as its only root set.
-That is, because in such a case, the setup does not have a set which could be an ancestor to that set.
-Furthermore, (2) the addition of a set to a strict setup, in such a way that the setup remains to be strict, will either add a new root set (in case that new set is disjoint to any pre-existing set), ex-or a new descendant set (i.e. a non-root set) to one or more existing sets.
+Furthermore, (2) the addition of a set to a strict setup, in such a way that the setup remains to be strict, will (2.1) add a new root set (in case that new set is disjoint to any pre-existing set), (2.2) turn one or more existing root sets into non-root sets (in case these root sets are descendant to the new set), or (2.3) add the new set as a descendant set to an existing root set.

-**CLARIFICATION**
+That is, if a new set is added to a strict setup, the number of root sets is increased by one (`#RS = #RS+1`, cases 1 and 2.1), remains unchanged (`#RS = #RS`, cases 2.2 and 2.3) or is decreased by a certain amount (`#RS = #RS-N` for `N in [0,#RS-1]`, case 2.2).

+**SUMMARY**
 A strict setup has the following properties:

-* A set is a strict subset to all of its ancestors.
+* Any set is a strict subset to all of its ancestors.
 * The ancestors of a set are not disjoint from one another.
 * A set either has one or more ancestors, ex-or none at all.
 * A set either has a parent set, ex-or the set is a root set.